Bobby Allison: Car owner

 Allison drove his own cars for portions of the early 1970s, including the full 1973 season.
 Allison won six races as an owner-driver from 1970 to 1974.
 Allison also ran for his own team in 1977 after splitting with Roger Penske, with a best finish of second at Nashville.

 In 1985 Allison returned to being an owner-driver after leaving DiGard Motorsports, taking his number (22) and sponsor (Miller American) with him to his new team.
 His best finish as an owner-driver in 1985 was a fourth-place finish at Dover.
 Following the 1985 season he brought his number and sponsor with him to the Stavola Brothers Racing team.

 In 1990 Allison revived his team and was a car owner for numerous drivers, most notably Mike Alexander, Hut Stricklin, Jimmy Spencer, and Derrike Cope.
 Stricklin was Donnie Allison's son-in-law.

 The car number raced was No. 12 and sponsors included Raybestos Brakes from 1990 to 1992 and, in 1993, Meineke.
-Stricklin moved to the Junior Johnson & Associates team halfway through 1992 and Raybestos left at the end of the year to the Stavola Brothers No. 8 team.
-For 1994 season, the team partnered with Ron Zook, for Cup and Busch Series.
+Stricklin moved to the Junior Johnson & Associates team halfway through 1992 and Raybestos left at the end of the year for the Stavola Brothers No. 8 team.
+For the 1994 season, the team partnered with Ron Zook, for Cup and Busch Series.
 For 1995 and 1996, the team was sponsored by Mane 'n Tail with Derrike Cope at the wheel.
 Allison was forced to close down the team due to financial problems after the 1996 season.

-Recent years
+Later life and death

-Allison has actively promoted rail safety for the CSX "Keep on Living" campaign with appearances at Talladega and Daytona.
-On March 6, 2008, his mother, Kittie Allison, died at age 101 in Charlotte, North Carolina.
+Allison actively promoted rail safety for the CSX "Keep on Living" campaign with appearances at Talladega and Daytona.
+On March 6, 2008, his mother, Kittie Allison, died in Charlotte, North Carolina, at the age of 101.
 On May 23, 2011, Bobby Allison was inducted into the NASCAR Hall of Fame.

 Judy Allison, Bobby's wife of 55 years, died December 18, 2015, following complications from surgery.

+Allison died in Mooresville, North Carolina, on November 9, 2024, at the age of 86.
+His family announced his death that same day, prior to the NASCAR Xfinity Series Championship Race.